anonymous-submitter0104/iclr-submission/final-experiment/README.md

 - **Mixtral-7B**
 - **Granite-7B**

-Results are provided in the appendix of the paper.
+Results are provided in the indic mmlu folder.

 ---